nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 ## Hotfix 13

-### Enable GWT annotations
+### Enable GWT Annotations

-The GWT annotations are enabled when using the old JSF preview which is enabled by setting the `nuxeo.old.jsf.preview` property to true.
+The GWT annotations are enabled when using the old JSF preview which is enabled by setting up the `nuxeo.old.jsf.preview` property to `true`.

 ```
 <require>org.nuxeo.ecm.platform.preview.properties</require>
 <extension target="org.nuxeo.runtime.ConfigurationService" point="configuration">
   <property name="nuxeo.old.jsf.preview">true</property>
 </extension>
 ```

-### Support of read-only directories with SAML authentication
+### Support of Read-Only Directories with SAML Authentication

 Two new parameters are now available when configuring SAML authentication plugin:
 - `userResolverCreateIfNeeded` to create the user if it does not exist in the directory (default value is `true`)